aichemydev/Wring_docs/docs/tutorial-basics/Integrations/integration.md

 ### CircleCI
-Use the Wring Interceptor with your CircleCI builds!
+Use the Wring Plugins with your CircleCI builds!
 Getting Started with CircleCI is easy.
 #### Creating a New Configuration
 If you are starting from scratch, we have a couple templates to help you get started.
 ```yml title="config.yml"